Updated on: 10/6/2021

 Police are planning to charge the 28-year-old driver of the van with second-degree negligent driving.
 News reports have not stated whether they are considering drugs or alcohol as possibly factors in the collision.
 They have also not stated whether Norma Tapia-Valdivias, the driver who fell asleep, is related to any of the injured children.

-Drowsy driving remains a problem in Washington state
+Are drowsy driving car accidents a problem in Washington state?

 Record-breaking amounts of rain and early sunsets have made November a particularly dangerous month for Washington’s drivers.
 With gloomy days outnumbering sunny ones, many people with pre-existing sleep conditions may find that their problems staying awake and focused get worse in the winter.